p-wegner/coding-aider/README.md

     - Quickly initiate Aider actions via the "Start Aider Action" option in the Tools menu or Project View popup menu.
     - Use the keyboard shortcut Alt+A for rapid access.
     - Navigate previous commands with Alt+UP and Alt+DOWN in the message field.
+    - Automatically commit all changes using ALT + D

-3. **Persistent File Management**: Efficiently manage frequently used files for Aider operations with Alt+Shift+A or within the Aider Command Window.
+3. **Persistent File Management**: Manage frequently used files for persistent context for Aider operations with Alt+Shift+A, within the Aider Command Window or the Aider Settings.

 4. **Dual Execution Modes**:
     - IDE-based execution for seamless integration.